-Leasehold residencies in Tottenham with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
+Leasehold residencies in Tottenham with more than one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 Lender | Requirement |